AlgyJr/ios_guides/Configuring-a-Parse-Server.md

 * If you are using a development certificate, make sure it is marked as `production: false` in your Parse server configuration.

 * Verify you can connect to Apple's APNS service by following [these instructions](https://github.com/argon/node-apn/wiki/Preparing-Certificates).

+* Enable network logging on your IOS client by reviewing [this Parse guide](https://github.com/ParsePlatform/Parse-SDK-iOS-OSX/wiki/Network-Debug-Tool).